Nebo15/sage/README.md

 5. Can I be absolutely sure that everything went well?

     Unfortunately, you cannot.
-As with any other distributed system, messages can be lost, netwok can go down, hardware fails, etc. There are no way to programmatically solve all those cases, even retrying compensations won't help in many of them.
+As with any other distributed system, messages can be lost, network can go down, hardware fails, etc. There are no way to programmatically solve all those cases, even retrying compensations won't help in many of them.

 For example, it's possible that the reply from the external API is lost even though the request actually succeeded.
 In such cases, you might try to retry the compensation which might have an unexpected result.
 Best way to solve this issue is to [write compensations in an idempotent way](https://hexdocs.pm/sage/Sage.html#t:compensation/0) and to always make sure that you have proper monitoring tools in place.